The Zanchetta affair (Part 1): the bishop’s rise

 Zanchetta went to high school at the Technical Industrial Institute in La Cumbre, nine miles from La Falda, and received his high school diploma in December 1982 as a mechanical electrician technician.
 Zanchetta was a volunteer firefighter and was involved with the Juventud Franciscana (Franciscan Youth).

-The Capuchin Franciscan friars minister in La Cumbre and La Falda, and in March 1984, Zanchetta entered the Capuchin Franciscan order, making his postulancy and novitiate in Quilmes, a city of 230,000 near Buenos Aires, located 500 miles from where he grew up.
+The Capuchin Franciscan friars minister in La Cumbre and La Falda.
+In March 1984, Zanchetta entered the Capuchin Franciscan order, making his postulancy and novitiate in Quilmes, a city of 230,000 near Buenos Aires, located 500 miles from where he grew up.
 Zanchetta left the order in October 1988.

 In February 1990, Zanchetta entered the major seminary of the Diocese of Quilmes.
-After taking classes at the diocese’s Center of Philosophical and Theological Studies and at the Pontifical Catholic University of Argentina, Zanchetta was ordained to the priesthood in December 1991.
+After taking classes at the diocese’s Center of Philosophical and Theological Studies and at the Pontifical Catholic University of Argentina, Zanchetta was ordained to the priesthood rapidly, after less than two years of classes, in December 1991.

 Bishop Jorge Novak, who led the Diocese of Quilmes from 1976 until his death in 2001, was known for his courageous advocacy on behalf of human rights during Argentina’s Dirty War.
 In 2017, with Rome’s approval, the diocesan phase of his cause of canonization began.
 The postulator of the cause is Archbishop Marcelo Colombo, a Quilmes priest who preceded Zanchetta as bishop of Orán.